Rejuvenating AMLI-Cycle: From Chebyshev Polynomials to Momentum Acceleration: Introduction

-For symmetric positive definite~(SPD)~problems, more involved cycles have been proposed.
-Axelsson and Vassilevski introduced the algebraic multilevel iteration (AMLI)-cycle MG method~\cite{Axelsson89, Axelsson90, Vassilevski92}, which uses Chebyshev polynomial to define the coarse-level solver.
-However, the AMLI-cycle MG method requires an accurate estimation of extreme eigenvalues on coarse levels to compute the coefficients of the Chebyshev polynomial, which may be difficult in practice.
-The K-cycle MG method~\cite{Axelsson94, Kraus02}, which is a nonlinear version of the AMLI-cycle and does not need to estimate the extreme eigenvalues, was developed thanks to the introduction of the nonlinear preconditioning method~\cite{Axelsson91, Golub99, Saad03}.
-In the K-cycle MG method, $k$ steps of the nonlinear preconditioned conjugate gradient~(NPCG)~method, with the MG on a coarser level as a preconditioner, are applied to define the coarse-level solver.
-Under the assumption that the convergence factor of the V-cycle MG with a bounded-level difference is bounded, the uniform convergence property of the K-cycle MG is shown in~\cite{Kraus02} if~$k$~is chosen to be sufficiently large.
-In~\cite{Hu13}, a comparative analysis was presented to show that the K-cycle method is always better~(or no worse) than the corresponding~$k$-fold V-cycle~($k$V-cycle)~method.
-Although the K-cycle method does not need to estimate extreme eigenvalues, its nonlinear nature requires the usage of the NPCG method, which increases the computational and memory cost due to the loss of the three-term recurrence relationship of the standard conjugate gradient~(CG)~method.
+For symmetric positive definite (SPD) problems, more advanced multigrid cycles have been developed in the literature.
+Axelsson and Vassilevski introduced the algebraic multilevel iteration (AMLI) cycle~\cite{Axelsson89, Axelsson90, Vassilevski92}, which employs Chebyshev polynomials to define the coarse-level solver.
+However, the AMLI-cycle requires accurate estimation of extreme eigenvalues at all coarse levels to compute the polynomial coefficients, which can be challenging in practice.
+To address this, the K-cycle method~\cite{Axelsson94, Kraus02} was developed as a nonlinear variant of the AMLI-cycle, avoiding the need for eigenvalue estimation through the use of nonlinear preconditioning~\cite{Axelsson91, Golub99, Saad03}.
+In the K-cycle MG method, $k$ steps of the nonlinear preconditioned conjugate gradient (NPCG) method are used to define the coarse-level solver, with multigrid on a coarser level acting as a preconditioner.
+Assuming the convergence factor of the V-cycle multigrid with a bounded-level difference is bounded, the K-cycle was shown to exhibit uniform convergence if $k$ is sufficiently large~\cite{Kraus02}.
+Additionally, a comparative analysis in~\cite{Hu13} demonstrated that the K-cycle consistently outperforms (or is at least equivalent to) the corresponding $k$-fold V-cycle ($k$V-cycle).
+However, while the K-cycle eliminates the need for eigenvalue estimation, its nonlinear nature requires the use of the NPCG method, which increases computational and memory costs by losing the three-term recurrence property of the standard conjugate gradient (CG) method.